bomboozler/bomboozler/README.md

 You can connect with me here: [Telegram](https://t.me/bomboozler)

 ## ⚡ Fun Fact
-Avrage Arch enjoyer (aka I use Arch BTW lol)
+I use Arch BTW lol

 <!---
 bomboozler/bomboozler is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.